World Class Attractions Close To Ahmad Bin Ali Stadium

 Ahmad bin Ali Stadium

-Ahmad bin Ali Stadium is 23km west of Doha city centre and easily accessible via car, taxi or bus (Stadium Express Bus) on the Dukhan Highway, or by Metro on the Green Line and alighting at Al Riffa Metro Station.
+Ahmad bin Ali Stadium is 23 km west of Doha city centre and easily accessible via car, taxi or bus on the Dukhan Highway, or by Metro on the Green Line and alighting at Al Riffa Metro Station.

-When the World Cup tournament closes, the stadium will become home to the Al Rayyan Football Club.
-The stadium's capacity will be reduced to 20,000 seats, with the removed facilities donated to the developing world.
+With the World Cup tournament over, the stadium has become home to the Al Rayyan Football Club.
+And over the coming months and years, the stadium's capacity will be reduced to 20,000 seats, with the removed facilities donated to the developing world.
 The local community will also benefit from a host of sports and leisure facilities in the surrounding precinct.
+But other than football, sports facilities and touring the stadium’s grand construction, there are plenty of other activities and attractions in the nearby area…

 Nearby Sights and Attractions